-- 690 PROFESSIONAL RESPONSIBILITY I credit Prerequisite: Nine graduate credits.
-Seminar on the professional responsibilities of business men and women to make them and the business organization in which they work more responsible decision makers. - 692 INTERNATIONAL BUSINESS 1 credit Percequisite: Nne graduate credits.
-Enhances understanding of global business issues, pre-sent relevant trends and updates, facilitates cross-cultural interaction, and explores applied practices of international business. - 694 APPLIED BUSINESS DOCUMENTATION AND CONTACT 1 credit This course is designed to offer a practicum approach to the skills and strategies for handling specialized documents, contact protocols, and business presentations. - 695 INTERNSHIP IN BUSINESS 1-3 credits Prerequisite: permission of instructor, On-the-job experience with cooperating private and pub-lic sector organizations.
+Prerequisite: Nine graduate credits.
+Enhances understanding of global business issues, pre-sent relevant trends and updates, facilitates cross-cultural interaction, and explores applied practices of international business.

+- APPLIED BUSINESS DOCUMENTATION AND CONTACT 1 credit This course is designed to offer a practicum approach to the skills and strategies for handling specialized documents, contact protocols, and business presentations. - INTERNSHIP IN BUSINESS 695 1-3 credits rerequisite: permission of instructor.
+On-the-job experience with cooperating private and public sector organizations.
 Individual assignments made by supervising faculty member.
 Periodic reports and research papers required.
-Credit/Noncredit. - 696 SPECIAL TOPICS IN PROFESSIONAL DEVELOPMENT I credit Special topics and current issues in the MBA Program Professional Core.
-May be repeated with a change of subject, not to exceed 4 credits. - 698 COLLOQUIUM IN BUSINESS 1-3 credits Prerequisite: permission of graduate director.
-Study of business administration through a seminar of several lectures in business research and practice.
+Credit/Noncredit. - SPECIAL TOPICS IN PROFESSIONAL DEVELOPMENT 696 1 credit Special topics and current issues in the MBA Program Professional Core.
+May be repeated with a change of subject, not to exceed 4 credits. - COLLOQUIUM IN BUSINESS 1-3 credits Prerequisite: permission of graduate director.
+Study of business administration through a sem-inar of several lectures in business research and practice.
 A broad range of topics in business research and issues will be discussed by guests, faculty and graduate students.
 May be repeated, but will not satisfy degree requirements (Credit/non-credit.)